-Here is the guide of liquid penetrant testing steps or Procedures-
+Here is the guide to liquid penetrant testing steps or Procedures-

 Before performing the DPT test, the Surface must be cleaned and there must not be any dust, rust, oiling or grease or any other foreign substances on the surface of the test object.
 This is one of the important steps in DPT to get an accurate result.
 So, It needs to be done carefully and precisely.

 After cleaning the surface thoroughly, We apply penetrant, A red coloured liquid spray, Applied on the surface evenly.
 Due to Capillary action, penetrant seeps down inside the flaws.

 Dwell Time– When test specimen is left for a certain period of time, to get penetrant seeped inside to flaws thoroughly, and that time duration is Known as Dwell Time.